adexfit/LearningReact/reactCourse.md

         - 'setTitle' is the name of the function we will use to change the state
         - 'title' is the name of the variable we will put this in a curly brace in our  return block
         - props.title is the initial value of the variable 'title'

++ You can have multiple state
++ States are being replaced when they are updated
++ When you are updating a state that depends on another state, pass a callback that accept the previous state and then set the new state.

 ## props in react
 + You add the data to your app.js